-A bill introduced in Parliament which sought to provide maternity leave for Ministers without using the word “woman” or “mother” sparked an debate in Parliament, where Lords and MPs spoke up, some for the first time about the need for clear language about sex n law and policy.
+A bill introduced in Parliament which sought to provide maternity leave for Ministers without using the word “woman” or “mother” sparked a debate in Parliament, where Lords and MPs spoke up, some for the first time, about the need for clear language about sex in law and policy.

 This happened not because established human rights organisations, think-tanks and universities took leadership, but because of the emergence of small, courageous organisations and networks, standing up for reality.

 It is the end of the beginning.
 Despite the rejection of legal self-identification, and the sparking of public debate, many organisations have already replaced the legal characteristic of sex with self-identified “gender identity” in their rules, policies and record keeping.
 Regulators, government departments, corporations and major charities are acting as if self-ID was the law.